ualibraries/ual-geoblacklight/README.md

 ### Necessary tools:

-  - Computer (okay, sorry, it's Monday!)
   - Terminal access
   - Git
-  - Docker, either Desktop or just the straight engine if deploying on any of the Linux distros
+  - Docker (either Desktop or just the straight engine if deploying on any of the Linux distros)
   - Lando
+  - Stache access (for deployments)

 **Preliminary Steps:**